Irrational-Encoding-Wizardry/guide.encode.moe/src/encoding/masking-limiting-etc.md

-However, we must be cautious in applying that filter, since, while removing halos reliably, it’s extremely destructive to the lineart as well.
+However, we must be cautious in applying that filter, since, while removing halos reliably, it's extremely destructive to the lineart as well.
 Therefore we must use a **dehalo mask** to protect the lineart and limit the filtering to halos.

-A dehalo mask aims to cover the halos but exclude the lines themselves, so that the lineart won’t be blurred or dimmed.
+A dehalo mask aims to cover the halos but exclude the lines themselves, so that the lineart won't be blurred or dimmed.
 In order to do that,
 we first need to generate an edgemask.
 In this example,
-we’ll use the built-in Sobel function.
+we'll use the built-in Sobel function.
 After generating the edge mask, we extract the luma plane:

 ```py